James Douglas, 4th Earl of Morton: Execution

-Morton was brought to Edinburgh on 30 May 1581 and confined in the house of Robert Gourlay on the Royal Mile around 100m from his execution site.
+Morton was brought to Edinburgh on 30 May 1581 and confined in the house of Robert Gourlay on the Royal Mile.
 He was accompanied by a servant, William Stewart, who witnessed that he slept well on the night after he was condemned.
 Before his execution Morton made a confession in a conversation with John Durie and Walter Balcanquhall.

 He was executed on 2 June 1581, attended by James Lawson of St Giles.
-The method of his execution was the Maiden, an early form of guillotine modelled on the Halifax gibbet.
-According to tradition, he brought it personally from England, having been "impressed by its clean work", but doubt has been cast on this.
-It was actually ordered to be made by Edinburgh's Town Council in 1564.
-David Hume of Godscroft appears to have initiated this Morton legend in his History of the House of Douglas (1644).
+The method of his execution was the maiden, an early form of guillotine modelled on the Halifax gibbet.
+According to tradition, Morton brought it personally from England, having been "impressed by its clean work", but records show that it was made at the order of Edinburgh's Town Council in 1564 by Patrick Schang.
+David Hume of Godscroft appears to have initiated the legend of Morton's maiden in his History of the House of Angus (1644), writing "the axe (of the Maiden, which he himself had caused make after the patterne which he had seen in Halifax in Yorkshire) falling upon his neck, put an end to his life".

 Morton's corpse remained on the scaffold for the following day, until it was taken for burial in an unmarked grave at Greyfriars Kirkyard.
-His head, however, remained on "the prick on the highest stone", (a spike) on the north gable of the ancient Tolbooth of Edinburgh (outside St Giles Cathedral) for eighteen months, until it was ordered to be reunited with his body in December 1582.
+His head, however, remained on "the prick on the highest stone", (a spike) on the north gable of the Tolbooth of Edinburgh (outside St Giles Cathedral) for eighteen months, until it was ordered to be reunited with his body in December 1582.

 Morton's final resting place is reputedly marked by a small sandstone post incised with the initials "J.E.M." for James Earl of Morton.
 The post is more probably a Victorian marker for a lairage.
-In the very unlikely event that a marker were permitted for an executed criminal, the inscribed initials would have been "J.D." and, secondly, it would have been cleared away in 1595 when all stones were removed from Greyfriars.
+In the very unlikely event that a marker was permitted for an executed criminal, the inscribed initials would have been "J.D." and, secondly, it would have been cleared away in 1595 when all stones were removed from Greyfriars.